JupitersLB/book_management_system/app/views/pages/_read_me.html.md

   I decided that for my User model, I would only need a show and create.

-  For the Book model, It would need an index and a show.
+  For the Book model, it would need an index and a show.
 I also made a member route to search for a book’s earnings during a certain time period.

   For the BorrowedBook model, it would need an index and create action.
 Also, I